sfu-dis/optiql/README.md

-## OptiQL - Optimistic Queuing Lock
+## OptiQL: Optimistic Queuing Lock

 OptiQL is an optimistic lock that offers both high read performance and robustness under contention by extending the classic queue-based MCS locks with optimistic reads.